anefischer/udacity/MLE/readme.md

-Tips for the Machine Learning Nanodegree:
+Tips for the Machine Learning Nanodegree taken from https://github.com/machinelearningnanodegree/MLND/wiki/Tips-and-Tricks

 ## Data Analysis
 "If you feel like you are being thrown in the deep end with data wrangling and exploratory analysis, we recommend you seriously consider taking a step back and pursuing the Data Analyst Nanodegree (DAND).
 If you aren’t drowning, but struggling, then consider the following individual courses:"